TheoNDionne/GoliathTemplate/README.md

 ## ***Coming next***

 Currently in the experimental branch!
 Demon time...
+- Make the boxes follow the style...
+I want the least possible goofy ahh comments/uncomments in the release version
+- Merge the fixed macros into main
+- Merge the fixed fonts into main
+- Merge the fixed style for section/subsections into main
+- Merge the bibliography fix, really nice. addcaption or whatever...

 The short form version of this template! (once all except backburner is done)